NewhavenDisplay/NHD-C0220BiZ-Example-Code/README.md

 NHD_C0220BiZ Example Code:
 ==============================================

-Program for writing to Newhaven Display 2x20 Character COG with ST7036 controller.
+Program for writing to Newhaven Display's 2x20 Character COG with ST7036 controller.

 Pick one up today in the Newhaven Display shop!